ByteBuildersLabs/GameJamDojo/contracts/README.md

 # Dojo Starter: Official Guide

-The official Dojo Starter guide, the quickest and most streamlined way to get your Dojo provable game up and running.
-This guide will assist you with the initial setup, from cloning the repository to deploying your world.
+A quickstart guide to help you build and deploy your first Dojo provable game.

-Read the full tutorial [here](https://book.dojoengine.org/tutorial/dojo-starter).
+Read the full tutorial [here](https://dojoengine.org/tutorial/dojo-starter).

 ## Running Locally